What is a settlement figure?

 Can you negotiate a car finance settlement?

-Yes it’s possible, depending on the finance provider or dealership, and on the terms of the original finance agreement you signed.
+Some finance providers may consider negotiating a settlement figure, however, not all lenders allow negotiations, and the final decision will depend on their policies.
 Factors such as financial hardship or a history of making payments on time and without issues may boost your bargaining position.
 However, other factors like the provider's policies and your individual circumstances are likely to also have an effect on how likely it is that you will be able to negotiate your car finance settlement.
 If you’re a confident bargain negotiator, it’s always worth a try.

 Will a car dealer settle my finance?